TheProjectsGuy/Learning_ROS/src/basic_py_libs/README.md

 )
 ```

 Then, run `catkin_make` in the workspace directory.
+Just like in the case of `simple_module` library, you must now see a `basic_math` module under `devel/lib/python3/dist-packages/` folder.
+This means that the library is successfully installed.

+A [sample node](#basicmathnode) is written in this package.
+You may have to source the workspace after building this library.

 ## Nodes